jnk838/insight-week-challenge/pages/challenges/rubix.md

 ---

-The words that make up the solution to this challenge are the spelled out form of numbers.
+The token is the three colours in the middle row, seperated by underscores.

 <form>
     <label for="answer">Answer:</label><br>